dotnet/designs/accepted/automatic-redirects-by-default/automatic-redirects-by-default.md

 ### Why is the setting not conditioned on the target framework?

-Over the last years we have not encountered a single instance where binding redirect generation has caused applications to not work.
+We know that having binding redirects can cause problems, especially for assemblies that are in-box.
+However, that's a different problem from whether automatic generation of binding redirects is on or off.
+A given set of assemblies either needs binding redirects or it doesn't.
+Over the years we have not encountered a single instance where automatic binding redirect generation has caused applications to not work that would have worked with automatic generation being disabled.
 It's important to note that this feature is already on for all projects that were created targeting .NET Framework 4.5.1 or higher.
 While this means it's not on for the vast majority of our customers, the customer is large enough to give us confidence that this feature works -- and it has been in production for over four years.

 In principle it is possible to create a scenario where this setting is causing a problem but based on our experience we believe this case to be extremely